deeprob/16p12_WGS_project/0_preprocess/README.md

 Small CNV calls were called by at least two of CNVnator, Delly, Lumpy, Manta.

 ##### CNVnator
+*1_get_filenames.sh*: Get filenames called by CNVnator

+*2_adjacent_filter.py*: Merge adjacent calls per individual for each caller

+*2.1_adjacent_filter.sh*: Merge adjacent calls per individual for each caller

+*3_split_by_size.py*: Split variants by large and small cnvs

+*4_merge_files.sh*: Iterate through individual files and save to one large table

+*5_nejm_filter.sh*: Find regions that have a 50% reciprocal overlap with NEJM CNVs

+*6_low_confidence_region_filter.sh*: Find regions that have less than a 50% reciprocal overlap with centromeres, SegDups, regions of low mappability, and V(D)J recombination regions from Brandler et al. Science 2016

+*7_str_filter.sh*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*7.1_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

 ##### Delly
+*1_get_filenames.sh*: Get filenames called by Delly

+*2_get_cnvs.py*: Get dels and dups from delly file

+*2.1_get_cnvs.sh*: Get dels and dups from delly file

+*3_adjacent_filter.py*: Merge adjacent calls per individual for each caller

+*3.1_adjacent_filter.sh*: Merge adjacent calls per individual for each caller

+*4_size_filter.py*: Split variants by large and small cnvs

+*5_merge_files.sh*: Iterate through individual files and save to one large table

+*6_nejm_filter.sh*: Find regions that have a 50% reciprocal overlap with NEJM CNVs

+*7_low_confidence_region_filter.sh*: Find regions that have less than a 50% reciprocal overlap with centromeres, SegDups, regions of low mappability, and V(D)J recombination regions from Brandler et al. Science 2016

+*8_str_filter.sh*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*8.1_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

 ##### Lumpy
+*1_get_filenames.sh*: Get filenames called by Lumpy

+*2_get_cnvs.py*: Get dels and dups from Lumpy file

+*2.1_get_cnvs.sh*: Get dels and dups from Lumpy file

+*3_adjacent_filter.py*: Merge adjacent calls per individual for each caller

+*3.1_adjacent_filter.sh*: Merge adjacent calls per individual for each caller

+*4_size_filter.py*: Split variants by large and small cnvs

+*5_merge_files.sh*: Iterate through individual files and save to one large table

+*6_nejm_filter.sh*: Find regions that have a 50% reciprocal overlap with NEJM CNVs

+*7_low_confidence_region_filter.sh*: Find regions that have less than a 50% reciprocal overlap with centromeres, SegDups, regions of low mappability, and V(D)J recombination regions from Brandler et al. Science 2016

+*7.2_low_confidence_region_filter.sh*: Find regions that have less than a 50% reciprocal overlap with centromeres, SegDups, regions of low mappability, and V(D)J recombination regions from Brandler et al. Science 2016

+*8_str_filter.sh*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*8.1_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*8.1.2_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*8.2_str_filter.sh*: Filter the 100% overlap calls for those with a breakpoint in an STR

 ##### Manta
+*1_get_filenames.sh*: Get filenames called by Manta

+*2_get_cnvs.py*: Get dels and dups from Manta file

+*2.1_get_cnvs.sh*: Get dels and dups from Manta file

+*3_adjacent_filter.py*: Merge adjacent calls per individual for each caller

+*3.1_adjacent_filter.sh*: Merge adjacent calls per individual for each caller

+*4_size_filter.py*: Split variants by large and small cnvs

+*5_merge_files.sh*: Iterate through individual files and save to one large table

+*6_nejm_filter.sh*: Find regions that have a 50% reciprocal overlap with NEJM CNVs

+*7_low_confidence_region_filter.sh*: Find regions that have less than a 50% reciprocal overlap with centromeres, SegDups, regions of low mappability, and V(D)J recombination regions from Brandler et al. Science 2016

+*8_str_filter.sh*: Filter the 100% overlap calls for those with a breakpoint in an STR

+*8.1_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

 ##### Small Call Merge

+## STR call and annotation

+# PRS